Allison DuBois

 Allison DuBois (born January 24, 1972) is an American author and purported medium.
-DuBois has claimed to have used her psychic abilities to assist U.S. law enforcement officials in solving crimes, forming the basis of the TV series Medium.
+DuBois has used her claimed psychic abilities to assist U.S. law enforcement officials in solving crimes, forming the basis of the TV series Medium.

 Her powers as a medium were tested by Gary Schwartz of the University of Arizona.
 Schwartz claimed that his research supports DuBois's psychic abilities, while skeptics have pointed out flaws in both DuBois's claims and Schwartz's research.
-A show called Medium was based on Allison's experiences, and she was a consultant for it.
-She claims she has visions, of both the past and the future, but it's mainly the dreams that allegedly help the police solve crimes.
+She claims she has visions, of both the past and the future, but it is mainly the dreams that allegedly help the police solve crimes.

 Early life

 DuBois was born in Phoenix, Arizona, where she attended both North High School in Phoenix and Corona del Sol High School in Tempe.
 Despite dropping out, she obtained her GED at the age of 16.
-In college, she worked as an intern at the district attorney's office in Phoenix.
+In college, she worked as an intern at the county attorney's office in Phoenix.
 She received her B.A. in political science with a minor in history from Arizona State University.

 Career

 DuBois refers to herself as a medium and profiler, rather than a psychic, because of the negative connotation she feels is associated with the term "psychic".
-She claims that she became aware that she had the ability to communicate with departed souls when she was 6 years old.
+She claims that she became aware that she had the ability to communicate with departed souls when she was six years old.
 DuBois claims she uses this ability to connect deceased loved ones to the living, and also to help law enforcement agencies solve crimes, such as the Texas Rangers and the Glendale, Arizona, police department, and that she used these abilities as a jury consultant.
 These law enforcement agencies have since either denied any such cooperation happened or stated the tips provided by DuBois were not helpful.

-According to TV Guide, Allison DuBois spent four years participating in various tests at the University of Arizona to assist with their studies of mediums and psychic phenomena.
-Gary Schwartz, director of the VERITAS research project, claims that DuBois has psychic abilities, arguing in the March 6, 2005 TV Guide, "Anyone who's looked closely at the evidence can't help but come to the conclusion that there is something very real going on here."
+According to TV Guide, DuBois spent four years participating in various tests at the University of Arizona to assist with their studies of mediums and psychic phenomena.
+Gary Schwartz, director of the VERITAS research project, claims that DuBois has psychic abilities, arguing in the March 6, 2005, TV Guide, "Anyone who's looked closely at the evidence can't help but come to the conclusion that there is something very real going on here."
 At their first meeting, Schwartz says DuBois accurately described a friend of Schwartz's who had just died.
 Impressed, Schwartz conducted a series of interviews, including one in which DuBois stated she contacted the late husband of a woman in England, knowing only the woman's name.
 The woman, after reading a transcript of the session, affirmed that 80% of what DuBois said was accurate.
 Schwartz published his research in a book titled The Truth About Medium.
 According to a statement by DuBois, she does not endorse the book or Schwartz.